msteckyefantis/libra-node/README.md

 # libra-node
-Powerful NodeJs Code Library for the Libra Centralized-Coin
+Powerful NodeJs Code Library for the Libra Crypto-Coin